fernandoPalluzzi/SEMgraph/README.md

 # SEMgraph
-Network Analysis and Causal Inference Through Structural Equation Modeling
+Network Analysis and Causal Learning with Structural Equation Modeling

-SEMgraph is an R package for network analysis and causal inference through Structural Equation Modeling (SEM).
-It includes functions to import, weight, manipulate, and fit biological network models using the SEM framework.
+**SEMgraph** is an **R** package for network analysis and causal inference and learning through Structural Equation Modeling (SEM).
+**SEMgraph** comes with the following functionalities:

+- Interchangeable model representation as either an \pkg{igraph} object or the corresponding SEM in \pkg{lavaan} syntax.
+Model management functions include graph-to-SEM conversion, automated covariance matrix regularization, graph conversion to DAG, and graph creation from correlation matrices.

+- Heuristic filtering, node and edge weighting, resampling and parallelization settings for fast fitting in case of very large models.

+- Automated data-driven model building and improvement, through causal structure learning and bow-free interaction search and latent variable confounding adjustment.

+- Perturbed paths finding, community searching and sample scoring, together with graph plotting utilities, tracing model architecture modifications and perturbation (i.e., activation or repression) routes.

 ## Installation